Eugene B. Van Camp: Later spying activity

 There is a good likelihood this anonymous letter was written by Benjamin D. Hyam, a Washington, D.C., lawyer who was involved in a controversy with the elder Van Camp in Tennessee about one year earlier (see above).
 Both Hyam and Aaron Van Camp resided in Washington, D.C., in 1865, and would have been aware of each other's activities.

 In response to the investigation into Lincoln's assassination and the above anonymous letter, Van Camp reported to investigators that his father was in West Virginia Looking after some oil lands there and that he did not know his father's exact whereabouts.
 Eugene indicated (probably untruthfully) that he was forced into service in the Rebel army, but correctly reported that he later defended against the attack at Ft.
 Pillow and was wounded there on April 12, 1864.

 Postwar activities

 In the 1870s Van Camp accompanied father to Cuba in connection with his father's business interests there.

-In 1900, Van Camp, aged 62, was living in San Diego, California with his daughter, son in law and two grandchildren.
+In 1900, Van Camp, aged 62, was living in San Diego, California, with his daughter, son in law and two grandchildren.

-Van Camp died in San Diego, California in June, 1904 and is buried in Mt, Hope Cemetery in that city.
+Van Camp died in San Diego, California in June 1904.